 Distance Learning with Ford’s Theatre

 On the night of April 14, 1865, Detective James McDevitt was on duty at the Washington Metropolitan Police headquarters, a half-block from Ford’s Theatre.
 Just before 10:30, frantic witnesses rushed in with horrifying news: President Lincoln had been shot at the theatre.
-Join Detective McDevitt as he revisits the sites and reexamines the clues from the investigation using primary source images and interaction with historical characters.
-This program is available for Grades 5 and up and lasts 60 minutes. $125 per session.
+Join Detective McDevitt as his deputies and revisit the sites and reexamine the clues from the investigation.
+This live program uses primary source images and interaction with historical characters.
+Each 60-minute session is $125 and available for Grades 5 and up.

 Our distance-learning participants come from all over the country.
 See a map of who has engaged with us.

 Please direct any questions to the Education Department.

 Ford's Theatre Society gratefully acknowledges the support of Dr. Miriam and Sheldon G. Adelson for making the distance-learning studio possible.